 This site will be the central hub for information and updates as the project progresses.

-The Department of Justice and Regulation established a Community Advisory Group (CAG) in October 2018 to help guide the development of the new prison and ensure the local community is informed and engaged as the project progresses.
+The Department of Justice and Community Safety established a Community Advisory Group (CAG) in October 2018 to help guide the development of the new prison and ensure the local community is informed and engaged as the project progresses.

 Following an open call for expressions of interest from Lara and Wyndham community members in July 2018, seven local representatives were appointed to the Community Advisory Group, as well as two Geelong City Councillors.